 The attacks by the mob began at 5.50pm on 6th September and ended at 2am on 7 September with the imposition of martial law.
 However, during this 8 hours of frenzy the police assisted and guided the mobs in their relentless path of destruction in a very well organised pogrom.

 The 100,000 rioters came well equipped with lists of Greek addresses to target scattered through 45 square kilometres; Armenian and Jewish property was also attacked in the frenzy.
+There were three systematic waves of destroyers. “

 The first wave destroyed metal doors and barriers to all churches, house and businesses.
 They smashed all obstacles to entry.